linzk99/BMT-DCCL/README.md

 ## Requirements
 This repository is based on PyTorch 1.11.0, CUDA 11.7 and Python 3.8.18; All experiments in our paper were conducted on a single NVIDIA GeForce RTX 3090 GPU.

+Some important required packages include:
+- TensorBoardX
+- Some basic python packages such as Numpy, Scikit-image, SimpleITK, Scipy ......

 ## Usage
 1. Put the data in './BMT-DCCL/data';
 2. Train the model;